Alastor “Mad Eye” Moody

 Moody is easy-going with a low energy level.
 He loves going on walks and is well-behaved on leash.

 He loves his foster mom and dad but is standoffish with strangers.
 His behavior might be acerbated by his age.
 He is protective of his loved-ones and not overly friendly towards people he doesn't know well.
 He will need an owner who is extremely responsible and able to keep him out of trouble.
 We are going to be very picky about who adopts him and we'll have to be sure his new family is prepared to handle his "stranger-danger" issues appropriately.

 Behavior with children:

 We have been told that Moody grew up with a kid and they were about the same age when they lost him (12).
-We haven't seen him interacted with children since his rescue.
-Because he's an old guy, we prefer a quiet home with adults, not to mention that he is uncomfortable with people he doesn't know well.
+We haven't seen him interact with children since his rescue.
+Because he's an old guy though, we prefer a quiet home with adults, not to mention that he is uncomfortable with people he doesn't know well.
 While he would most likely learn to love all members of his family, he might not be overly welcoming towards friends and visitors.

 Behavior with other dogs:

 We were told that Moody was raised around other dogs.
 He lived with a small-sized dog before losing his previous home.
 He is currently being introduced to his foster siblings and is doing well.
 There is another senior male in the home and the two of them are becoming best buds.
 He could be placed in a home with another dog of similar energy and personality.
 We think he would do very well as an only pet too.